Own website for artists and other creative: Why it is so important

 I have been using WordPress myself since 2009 and recommend it without restrictions.
 Kunstplaza was also built with WordPress.

-It is undoubtedly the best website builder for artists-or for everyone else who wants to create their own website.
-For entrepreneurs, bloggers, writers or artists who market their services, advertise products or want to create other content -based websites or blogs that are viewed by many people ...
-WordPress is the best solution.
+It's undoubtedly the best website builder for artists—or anyone else who wants to create their own website.
+For entrepreneurs, bloggers, writers, or artists who want to market their services, promote products, or create other content-based websites or blogs that are viewed by a large number of people… WordPress is the optimal solution.

-WordPress can be adapted for every conceivable purpose-from an informal blog (an informal, comment-controlled website) to a professional business website or an online shop.
-It can be used to create an impressive online art portfolio or to present work in any desired way (written text, illustrated articles, running pictures, picture galleries, embedded video clips, etc.).
+WordPress can be adapted for any purpose imaginable—from an informal blog (a casual, comment-driven website) to a professional business website or online store.
+It can be used to create an impressive online art portfolio or showcase work in any desired way (written text, illustrated articles, moving images, image galleries, embedded video clips, etc.).

-Just as you can add an "app" to your phone to add additional functions, you can add a WordPress website "plugins" with which you can do almost anything (there are over 52,000 WordPress plugins available).
-For example, there are free plugins for adding email forms, social shape buttons, now buying buttons, shopping baskets, email registration fields, search engine optimization and so on.
+Just as you can add an "app" to your phone to add additional functionality, you can add "plugins" to a WordPress website that let you do almost anything (there are over 52,000 WordPress plugins available).
+There are free plugins for adding email forms, social share buttons, buy now buttons, shopping carts, email signup fields, search engine optimization, and so on.

 To change the appearance of a WordPress website, click a button to activate a new "design".
 Some WordPress designs are simple and minimalistic; Others are complex.
 Everyone can be individually adjusted, depending on their needs.